chizkidd/EECS498-Deep-Learning-for-Computer-Vision/A6/README.md

-# Assignment 6: Generative Models & Visualization
+# Assignment 6: Generative Models & Network Visualization
 In this assignment you will implement two different kinds of generative models: Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
 You'll also study how to visualize deep learning image models and how to generate images by implementing Feature Visualization and Style Transfer respectively.
 The goals of this assignment are:

 * **Variational Autoencoders (VAE):** Implement VAEs and Conditional VAEs on the MNIST dataset for image generation and latent space interpolation.